The Chronicles of Narnia: The Voyage of the Dawn Treader: Promotions

 IGN said that the film "was far more reminiscent of the vibrant and optimistic The Lion, the Witch and the Wardrobe than of its dark and violent sequel, Prince Caspian".
 UGO said that "Narnia's gone back to the magic" and remarked that "sailing the high seas looks fun!"
 The first official trailer for the film was released online on June 17, 2010.
 The trailer was attached to the theatrical release of Toy Story 3 on June 18, 2010, and then attached to Alpha and Omega on September 17, 2010.
 20th Century Fox released the trailer on the Diary of a Wimpy Kid DVD release.
-An international poster and trailer for the film was shown on October 7, 2010.
+An international poster and trailer for the film were shown on October 7, 2010.
 A third trailer was released on November 9, 2010.
 To promote the film's release, American television networks ABC and Disney Channel broadcast The Lion, The Witch and the Wardrobe on December 11, 13, and 14.
 Cable network Syfy screened Prince Caspian on December 12 and 13.